-- ▶ Moderation Training: Hokie Wellness offers educational sessions, psycho-educational groups, and individual consultations for students who want to moderate their alcohol consumption.
-These Programs meet requirements that may be imposed on offenders by state courts.
+- Moderation Training: Hokie Wellness offers educational sessions, psycho-educational groups, and individual consultations for students who want to moderate their alcohol consumption.
+These programs meet requirements that may be imposed on offenders by state courts.
 Many of these sessions tend to be interactive, and thus they are not only well intentioned but tend to reach students. - Outreach: Hokie Wellness staff members provide educational programs to students, faculty and staff, including department meetings, classroom and residence hall programs, presentations to athletic and club sport teams, Greek-life organizations, and other student organizations.
-Programs are interactive and tailored to meet the needs of each particular group. - Education Campaigns: Hokie Wellness creates, delivers, and evaluates educational programs, including social norms marketing activities, alcohol overdose, laws and policies, low-risk consumption of alcohol, and secondary negative outcomes. - ▶ Media Campaigns: Hokie Wellness creates, delivers and evaluates social marketing campaigns, including both traditional media (posters, table cards, marketing TVs, and media events) and social media (Facebook and Twitter). - Alternative Social Activities: Hokie Wellness partners with other departments and student organizations to provide alcohol-free activities. - ▶ Training: Hokie Wellness staff members customize, deliver, and/or evaluate alcohol-related training sessions principally for members of the Virginia Tech community.
+Programs are interactive and tailored to meet the needs of each particular group. - Education Campaigns: Hokie Wellness creates, delivers, and evaluates educational programs, including social norms marketing activities, alcohol overdose, laws and policies, low-risk consumption of alcohol, and secondary negative outcomes. - Media Campaigns: Hokie Wellness creates, delivers and evaluates social marketing campaigns, including both traditional media (posters, table cards, marketing TVs, and media events) and social media (Facebook and Twitter). - Alternative Social Activities: Hokie Wellness partners with other departments and student organizations to provide alcohol-free activities. - Training: Hokie Wellness staff members customize, deliver, and/or evaluate alcohol-related training sessions principally for members of the Virginia Tech community.
 Office members also deal with other issues that can be influenced by alcohol use, such as campus violence, sexual assault and drug use. - Evaluation: Hokie Wellness administers the National Collegiate Health Assessment through the National College Health Association every two years which evaluates student alcohol use, perceptions, and related outcomes in addition to other health-related topics.
-In addition, Hokie Wellness conducts follow-up surveys to evaluate specific program components.

-• Consultation: Hokie Wellness staff members provide free consulting services on program development and evaluation to the Virginia Tech community.
+In addition, Hokie Wellness conducts follow-up surveys to evaluate specific program components. - Consultation: Hokie Wellness staff members provide free consulting services on program development and evaluation to the Virginia Tech community.
+The Recovery Community at Virginia Tech was established in 2015 from a grant from Transforming Youth Recovery.
+Since then the community has grown to support 10 students in recovery and continue to advocate for the rights of people in recovery at school and in the area.